PX4/PX4-Autopilot/nuttx/configs/z80sim/README.txt

     2. The default setup for this configuration uses a windows native build.
        NOTE that build does *NOT* work build successfully using SDCC 3.2.0:
-       Windows halts claiming that sdcclib is no long responding.
+       Windows halts claiming that sdcclib is no longer responding.
 3.2.0 is the latest released version as of this writing.
-This problem has, apparently been corrected in the repository; a snapshot data 11-23-2012 (3.2.1) did not have this problem.
+This problem has, apparently been corrected in the repository; a snapshot data Nov 23, 2012 (3.2.1) did not have this problem.

+       As of this writing, the native Windows build still does not work.
+This is due to issues in arch/z80/src/Makefile and in the Bash script arch/z80/src/mkhpbase.sh which, of course, cannot be used in a Windows CMD.exe shell.
+These configuration is broken for the time being.

        This configuration was last verified sucessfully prior to the the configure to Kconfig/mconf tool using SDCC 2.6.0 built to run